 Robert Rae, Director

-Robert founded 3rd Horizons in 2011.
-Previously, he worked in public policy; first in the Scottish Government and then in the Scottish Parliament.
-Latterly, he was Director of the Scottish Parliament’s futures think-tank, Scotland’s Futures Forum.
+In his early career, Robert worked in the Scottish Government and then, for ten years, worked at the Scottish Parliament.
+Latterly, he was director of the Scottish Parliament’s think tank, Scotland’s Futures Forum.

 Gregory White, Research Associate

-Gregory White is an ESRC-funded doctoral researcher in the Department of Social Policy and Social Work at the University of York, UK.
-His research focuses on the relationship between social policy and social movements in a post-economic crisis context.
+He recently completed his ESRC-funded PhD in the Department of Social Policy and Social Work at the University of York, UK.
+The research focused on the relationship between social policy and social movements in a post-economic crisis context.
 His research interests include the study of contemporary social movements, the economic crisis and social policy and political sociology.